 Implementing OAuth in NSI

-In those NSI deployments using OAuth as an authorization mechanism for granting user/application access to network resources, the NSI infrastructure takes on the role of secure transport between the Application actor (user) and the Resource Server actor (Network Resource Manger or other service provider component).
+In those NSI deployments using OAuth as an authorization mechanism for granting user/application access to network resources, the NSI Service Plane infrastructure takes on the role of secure transport between the Application actor (user) and the Resource Server actor (Network Resource Manager or other service provider component).
 NSI does not participate in the protocol except for the transport of OAuth access tokens, and the return of any related OAuth error messages.

-An application client interfacing with the uRA is responsible for obtaining any access tokens needed for resources associated with their reservation.
+An application client (Originating Entity) interfacing with the uRA is responsible for obtaining any access tokens needed for resources associated with their reservation.
 This may imply communicating with multiple authorization servers depending on the nature of the reservation (endpoints used), and the number of authorization domains implemented in the network.
 The Application passes all access tokens associated with the request to the uRA that populates them in sessionSecurityAttr elements of the nsiHeader element.
 These access tokens are passed down the reservation tree with the NSI request to the uPA.
 The uPA extracts the access tokens applicable to the local domain, queries the Authorization server to determine if the token is valid and if the user is granted access to the resources associated with the reservation.

 Figure 11 below shows the abstract OAuth protocol flow using NSI as a secure transport between the Application and Resource Server associated with a network’s uPA.